quicwg/base-drafts/draft-ietf-quic-transport.md

 processed, a receiver acknowledges receipt by sending one or more ACK frames containing the packet number of the received packet.

-To avoid creating an indefinite feedback loop, an endpoint MUST NOT generate an ACK frame in response to a packet containing only ACK or PADDING frames.
+To avoid creating an indefinite feedback loop, an endpoint MUST NOT send an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
+The endpoint MUST ack packets containing only ACK or PADDING frames in the next sent ACK frame.

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.